FisherShi/UDACITY_CARND_T1_P2/README.md

 ## Dataset Summary & Exploration

-The code for this step is contained in section _Step 1: Dataset Exploration_ of the IPython notebook _Traffic_Signs_Recognition.ipny_.
+The code for this step is contained in section _Step 1: Dataset Exploration_ of the IPython notebook _Traffic_Signs_Recognition.ipnb_.
 Summary of the dataset:

 * Number of training examples = 39209
 * Number of testing examples = 12630